chenkenbio/TransEPI/README.md

 	-m ../models/TransEPI_EPI_fold0.pt \
 	-p output
 ```
+The predictions will be available at `output.prediction.txt`

-# Step-by-step guide for custom usage
+# Step-by-step guide

 ## Preparing genomic data
 1. Download the genomic data required by TransEPI